 This privacy notice sets out the way in which we will collect and use your personal information.
-For the purpose of this notice, “we” refers to Three Lions Chambers, being Ray Austin Williams and his legal support team.
+For the purpose of this notice, “we” refers to Three Lions Chambers, being Ray Austin-Williams and his legal support team of assistants.

 What Information do we collect?

-We will not at any time ask for any sensitive data as defined under the Data Protection Act 1998.
-Sensitive information would include (but is not limited to) information of your race, religion, sexual orientation, political views, or any medical condition.
-Where this information is collected inadvertently it will not be retained and will be securely and confidentially destroyed.
+We will not under any circumstances ask for, or record, any sensitive data as defined under the General Data Protection Regulation 2018 (GDPR).
+Sensitive data would include (but is not limited to) information of your race, religion, sexual orientation, political views, or any medical condition.
+Were this information is collected inadvertently it will not be retained and will be securely and confidentially destroyed.

 How will we use the information?